-The provision for taxes increased by 6% to \$68.5 million from \$64.5 million.
+The provision for taxes increased by 1% to \$69.3 million from \$68.5 million.
 The provision increased proportionately with net income before income taxes.
-The overall effective tax rate was slightly lower in 2020, as one of the provinces where the Company operates reduced its corporate tax rate during the year.

-Other Comprehensive Income
+Other Comprehensive Income ("OCI")

 For the commercial segment, the Company hedges the interest rate risk associated with insured multiresidential mortgages.
 This hedging begins on commitment and ends when the Company either securitizes the mortgages or places the mortgage with an institutional investor.
-As the Company determined that these cash flow hedges were effective, the Company recorded \$73.1 million of pre-tax net losses on such hedges in OCI in 2020.
-These losses would have been recorded as losses on financial instruments under the previous IFRS standard.
-In the year, the Company amortized a portion of these losses and a portion of opening accumulated OCI into regular earnings.
-In 2020, this amortization totalled \$32.5 million.
+As the Company determined that these cash flow hedges were effective, the Company recorded \$31.2 million of pre-tax net gains on such hedges in OCI in 2021.
+These gains would have been recorded as gains on financial instruments under the previous IFRS standard.
+In the year, the Company amortized a portion of the gains and losses in accumulated OCI into regular earnings.
+In 2021, this amortization totalled \$3.7 million.
 The remaining OCI amount will be amortized into net income in future periods.